 The UN-REDD Programme partners, UNDP, UNEP, and FAO derive their mandates for engagement with Indigenous Peoples from the Charter of the United Nations, which states: 'We the peoples ... reaffirm faith in fundamental human rights, in the dignity and worth of the human person... (and) promote social progress and better standards of life in larger freedom.'
-This mandate was reaffirmed in the Millennium Declaration in 2000, and most recently and importantly in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) adopted by the UN General Assembly in September 2007.
+This mandate was reaffirmed in the Millennium Declaration in 2000, and most recently and importantly in the United Nations Declaration on the Rights of Indigenous Peoples.

-UNDP, as a partner to the UN-REDD Programme, derives its corporate policy on Indigenous Peoples4 (2001) from its history of engagement with Indigenous Peoples at the country level.
-This policy is further informed by article 42 the UN Declaration on the Rights of Indigenous Peoples which calls upon UNDP along with other UN agencies to promote and respect and apply its provisions.
+UNDP, as a partner to the UN-REDD Programme, derives its corporate policy on Indigenous Peoples5 (2001) from its history of engagement with Indigenous Peoples at the country level.
 The key objectives of the policy are: i) to foster an enabling environment that: promotes Indigenous Peoples' participation in all decision-making levels; ensures the co-existence of their economic, cultural, and socio-political systems with others; and develops the capacity of Governments to build more inclusive policies and programmes; and ii) to integrate Indigenous Peoples' perspectives and concepts of development into UNDP work.

 These policy objectives are reinforced by the United Nations Development Group's Guidelines on Indigenous Peoples' Issues (February 2008), which aim to assist the United Nations system in mainstreaming and integrating Indigenous Peoples' issues in processes for operational activities and programmes at the country level.
+The UNDG Guidelines set out the broad normative, policy and operational framework for implementing a human rights based and culturally sensitive approach to development for and with Indigenous Peoples.